Chapter 157. Hearings and Appeals

 (1) Certification expires on December 31 of each calendar year.
 All independent hearing examiners seeking recertification shall reapply on a date specified by the commissioner.
 Certification as a hearing examiner is effective on a yearly basis only and does not confer any expectation of recertification in subsequent years.

-(2) Upon written complaint by an attorney who has participated in a hearing and a response from the independent hearing examiner, the commissioner, in his discretion, may decline to recertify an independent hearing examiner, if the commissioner determines that the independent hearing examiner has failed to perform the duties of an independent hearing examiner in a competent manner.
+(2) The commissioner, in his discretion, after providing notice and an opportunity to respond, may decline to recertify an independent hearing examiner, if the commissioner determines that the independent hearing examiner has failed to perform the duties of an independent hearing examiner in a competent manner.
 The commissioner may consider, but is not limited to, the following factors:

 (3) The commissioner's decision in regard to recertification is final and not appealable.